tandrewnichols/hogan-xpress/README.md

   - Caching (Makes your app more efficient by reducing unnecessary rendering)
   - Lambdas (Allows you to create custom filters/lambdas)

+## Migration Note

+If you are coming from `hogan-express` (no longer maintained):

+I've migrated away from coffeescript (I'm sure no one will miss that).
+I've also cleaned up _a few_ minor, known bugs, but _not_ all the open bugs/pull requests from the original project, so please feel free to reopen issues and/or resubmit pull requests.
+Also, I don't have a bounty of free time, so if you're interested in helping maintain this, please email me.
+I'd much rather have several contributors/maintainers than a single point of failure (as we had on the previous project).

+The major focus of this project still has to be performance, so while adding features is nice, it can't be at the cost of speed.
+The migration to this module included building a _proper_ extend function (rather than using the coffeescript keyword, which is intended for class inheritance), but that does make this library _slightly_ slower (about 4/100s of a second rendering a fairly complicated page with both partials and lambdas . . .
+YMMV).
+I view that as reasonable trade off.

 ## Installation

 `npm install --save hogan-xpress`